Robbie Grossman Player Props: Rangers vs. Blue Jays

-The Texas Rangers, including Robbie Grossman (.179 batting average in his past 10 games), battle starter Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Friday at 8:05 PM ET.
+Robbie Grossman -- .179 average over his past 10 games -- will be in action for the Texas Rangers against the Toronto Blue Jays, with Trevor Richards on the hill, on June 17 at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Angels.
+He had a hitless showing in his previous game (0-for-3) against the Angels.

 Robbie Grossman Game Info & Props vs. the Blue Jays